California sheriff says inmates tried to infect themselves

 “We're responsible for their care,” Chase said.
 “That includes protecting them from themselves.”

-The sheriff’s department, which oversees the nation’s largest jail system, has released more than 5,000 inmates during the pandemic to create more social distancing.
+The sheriff’s department has released more than 5,000 inmates during the pandemic to create more social distancing.

 The department has freed inmates using several qualifications, including if they are within 60 days of release.
 Inmates who have tested positive for the virus can be released.